Asabeneh/30-Days-Of-Python/02_Day_Variables_builtin_functions/02_variables.md

 11. Declare a variable is_true and assign a value to it
 12. Declare a variable is_light_on and assign a value to it
 13. Declare multiple variable on one line

+### Exercises: Level 2

-14. Check the data type of all your variables using type() built-in function
+1. Check the data type of all your variables using type() built-in function
-15. Using the _len()_ built-in function find the length of your first name
+1. Using the _len()_ built-in function find the length of your first name
-16. Compare the length of your first name and your last name
+1. Compare the length of your first name and your last name
-17. Declare 5 as num_one and 4 as num_two
+1. Declare 5 as num_one and 4 as num_two
     1. Add num_one and num_two and assign the value to a variable \_total
     2. Subtract num_two from num_one and assign the value to a variable \_diff
     3. Multiply num_two and num_one and assign the value to a variable \_product